minghongx/ocs2/README.md

-Linux ARM64 is not supported because raisimTech/raisimLib#284.
+Linux ARM64 is not supported because of raisimTech/raisimLib#284.

 ## Start and interact with a container with Linux GUI support